 - Main Color (MC): 1 skein of Jade Sapphire’s 2 Ply Cashmere, 100% Mongolian Cashmere.
 I used the color Ivory.
 (One skein of Jade Sapphire 2 Ply is enough for 4 pairs of Infant Mittens.)

 - Contrast Colors (CC1 and CC2): 2 skeins of Koigu’s KPM Needlepoint Yarn, 100% Merino Wool.
 For the Pink version I used 1155 (CC1) and 1209 (CC2); for the Yellow version, 2100 (CC1) and 2335 (CC2); and for the Teal version, 1500 (CC1) and 3011 (CC2).

-7 stitches = 1 inch in stockinette stitch, using the MC doubled and the larger needles
+28 stitches = 4 inches in stockinette stitch, using MC doubled on larger needles

 To fit most 3 to 9 month olds